okta/okta-aws-cli/README.md

 domain](https://developer.okta.com/docs/guides/find-your-domain/main/), the ID
 of the [OIDC Native Application](https://developer.okta.com/blog/2021/11/12/native-sso) client app acting as identity provider for AWS.
-If the OIDC application has not been granted the `okta.apps.read` scope the ID of the [Okta AWS Federation](https://www.okta.com/integrations/aws-account-federation/) integration application is also required.
+The ID of the [Okta AWS Federation](https://www.okta.com/integrations/aws-account-federation/) integration application is also required.